NAGC Communicator of the Year

 Each year, the National Association of Government Communicators recognizes a single government communicator who has helped instill public trust by effectively presenting accurate, timely and meaningful information, sometimes under exceptional circumstances.

 Communicator of the Year is the only award in the nation that recognizes the top communicator from local, state, tribal, or federal government.

 We know you know someone who’s particularly great at informing citizens, managing media, and making sure the good work of government is communicated to the public.
 Nominate her or him for the prestigious Communicator of the Year award.

 The 2019 NAGC Communicator of the Year will be honored at the 2019 Communications School, June 25 -27, in Washington DC.

 Eligible nominees must have communicated the message for a government entity’s project/incident during the previous calendar year.
 Additional criteria include:

 - The individual must have generated substantial media coverage for her/his government entity.
 Significant community relations or internal communication efforts will also be considered.

 - The individual must have been in compliance with the NAGC Code of Ethics in performing government duties with truth, accuracy, fairness, responsibility and accountability to the public.

 - The individual may be an NAGC member or non-member.
-(NAGC National Board members are ineligible.)
+(Members of the NAGC Board of Directors are ineligible.)